Action against loud noises

 Fireworks are usually enjoyed in the latter months of the year for religious and traditional festivities.
 It must be noted however that fireworks should not be set off between 11pm and 7am, except for:

-To report a noise nuisance on line you will need:
+To report a noise nuisance you will need:

 - information about what the noise nuisance is